Family Law – Best Family Law Attorneys in Denton County

 Child Custody and Visitation (Conservatorship and Rights to Possession)

 At Christman, Kelley & Clarke, we know that the custody advice you receive and the custody lawyer you hire can be a critical part in the outcome of your custody case.
 That is why we work to ensure you completely understand the process and your rights.
 You need the help of an attorney you can trust to handle your case with the utmost compassion, skill, and professionalism.
 You can trust Christman, Kelley, & Clarke for the guidance you need.
-Contact us today for your free initial consultation.
+Contact Christman Kelley & Clarke today to schedule your initial consultation and let us fight for you.

 The purpose of a child support action is to obtain a Court order for either or both parents to provide financial and medical support for a child.
 In most circumstances, the support can be ordered until the latter of (a) the child reaching 18 years of age, or (b) graduating from high school.
 If the child is disabled, the court can order Child Support to be paid for an indefinite period.

 It is critical to know your rights and to have the proper counsel when making decisions regarding Child and Medical Support.
-Contact us today for your free initial consultation.
+Contact Christman Kelley & Clarke today to schedule your initial consultation and let us fight for you.

 Spousal maintenance/support (sometime referred to as court ordered alimony) is a claim for periodic support payments from the future income of one spouse to pay for the support of the other spouse.
 In Texas, a spouse must establish one of the four statutory grounds for spousal maintenance (ten-year marriage, family violence, disabled spouse, or disabled child) and that the spouse lacks sufficient property to provide for the spouse’s reasonable minimum reasonable needs.
 Once you establish you are entitled to spousal maintenance the Court would need to set the amount, duration, and manner of the award.

 The lawyers at Christman, Kelley, & Clarke can assess whether a spousal maintenance award is probable in your case, how much could be ordered, and for how long.
 It is important for you to get the proper advice as early in the process as possible to protect all of your resources.
-If you have questions about spousal support please contact our offices and schedule your free initial consultation.
+If you have questions about spousal support please contact Christman Kelley & Clarke today to schedule your initial consultation and let us fight for you.

 Marital property law is a subset of Texas property law that governs the property rights of married people and the division of property in any given divorce can involve complex concepts of Community Property, Separate Property, Economic Contribution, and Reimbursement, as well as all of the legal concepts that make up the law dealing with Retirement Accounts, Corporations, Partnerships, and Governmental or Military Retirement, to name a few.